 Much of the law that we discuss in this text is civil law.
-Contract law, for example, which we will discuss in Chapters 12 and 13, is civil law.
-The whole body of tort law (see Chapter 6) is civil law.
+Contract law, for example, which we will discuss in Chapters 10 and 11, is civil law.
+The whole body of tort law (see Chapter 5) is civil law.
 Note that civil law is not the same as a civil law system.
 As you will read shortly, a civil law system is a legal system based on a written code of laws.

 Criminal law has to do with wrongs committed against society for which society demands redress.
-Criminal acts are proscribed by local, state, or federal government statutes (see Chapter 7).
+Criminal acts are proscribed by local, state, or federal government statutes (see Chapter 6 and many of the laws discussed in Chapters 21 and 24).
 Thus, criminal defendants are prosecuted by public officials, such as a district attorney (D.A.), on behalf of the state, not by their victims or other private parties.
 Whereas in a civil case the object is to obtain a remedy (such as monetary damages) to compensate the injured party, in a criminal case the object is to punish the wrongdoer in an attempt to deter others from similar actions.
 Penalties for violations of criminal statutes consist of fines and/or imprisonment-and, in some cases, death.
+We will discuss the differences between civil and criminal law in greater detail in Chapter 6.